jepemo/awesome-complexity/README.md

 [**Complex Networks: Structure, Robustness, and Function**](https://amzn.to/2WzR1Iv) by R. Cohen & S. Havlin - Presentation of the structure and function of complex networks, using a range of examples.

+[**Network Science**](https://amzn.to/2TqGZHJ) by Laszlo Barabasi - This book introduces network science to an interdisciplinary audience.

+[**Networks, Crowds, and Markets**](https://amzn.to/2TqiN8j) by D. Easley and J. Kleinberg - This textbook takes an interdisciplinary look at economics, sociology, computing and information science, and applied mathematics to understand networks and behavior.

+[**Networks: An Introduction**](https://amzn.to/2WIm7Oa) by M. E. J. Newman - The book brings together for the first time the most important breakthroughs in each of these fields, mathematics, physics, computer and information sciences, biology, and the social sciences, and presents them in a coherent fashion, highlighting the strong interconnections between work in different areas.

+[**Social and Economic Networks**](https://amzn.to/2t1Lmxi) by M. O. Jackson - A comprehensive introduction to social and economic networks, drawing on the latest findings in economics, sociology, computer science, physics, and mathematics.

 ### Self organization and emergence

 [**How Nature Works: the science of self-organized criticality**](https://amzn.to/2WyKU7i) by Per Bak - Introduction to Complexity/Self-Organization with a lot of nature examples.